jnyaanga/joynyaanga/content/authors/admin/_index.md

 title: Joy Nyaanga
 ---

-# About me

-I am a PhD candidate at **Northwestern University** studying organismal growth and development.
-My professional interests lie in deciphering large data structures through reproducible and readable programming to gain novel insights.
+I am a PhD candidate at **Northwestern University** studying the impact of diet perturbation and genetic diversity on animal growth and development.
+My professional interests lie in leveraging analytical thinking and reproducible programming to solve complex problems.

 I am an avid user of the R programming language.
-I enjoy using R in all aspects of my research from performing statistical analyses, creating detailed visualizations, and generating comprehensive reports.
+I use R in all aspects of my research from performing statistical analyses, creating detailed visualizations, to generating comprehensive reports.
+When I'm not coding I enjoy all forms of fiction (book and podcast recs welcome!), and exploring the gorgeous city of Chicago.

 Welcome to my [blogdown](https://github.com/rstudio/blogdown)-powered website!
 I'm hoping to share more about my research, exciting projects I've been a part of, and any useful tidbits I come across.
 Please have a look around!